invertase/react-native-firebase-docs/docs/notifications/receiving-notifications.md

 # Receiving Notifications

+You must call `firebase.messaging().hasPermission()` even if the user has already granted permissions for notifications in order to register the device to receive push notifications.

 ## 1) Check permissions

 Before you are able to send and receive Notifications, you need to ensure that the user has granted the correct permissions: